Fr.Brian Murphy • February 18, 2026

 WHAT IS METAPHYSICS ANYWAY?

-Science suggests a theory, experiments with it, and aims to arrive at scientific facts - something that is proven to be true.
-An example that is giving paracetamol to people with a headache and it healing them.
-These facts which have been proved then give rise to new theories which need to be tested, and so scientific knowledge grows.
-We know a lot of facts, and we have some pretty impressive theories that people are working on, like cures for cancer and Einstein’s theory of relativity.
+The way Science works is to suggests a theory and experiments with it, until it arrives at scientific facts - something that is proven beyond doubt.
+An example of that is giving paracetamol to people with a headache and it healing them.
+Those facts which have been proved then give rise to new theories which need to be tested, and so scientific knowledge grows.

-The Greeks had another word, "meta", meaning "above and beyond" which they added to the word “physica” to describe thinking about the principles which govern all human thought and activity including how scientific research is carried out.
+The Greeks had another word, "meta", meaning "above and beyond" which they added to the word “physica” to describe thinking about the principles which govern all human thought and activity, including how scientific research is carried out.
 They called this branch of study “Metaphysics”.

 This is the realm of principles which are not observable, and need to be assumed.
 Simply put, it is the overall view of things which each one of us adopts.
 These can be described as “world-views”.
 There are many of them like the way cynics think everything is meaningless, or sceptics think you can’t trust anything.
 There is definitely a Christian World-view.